 Therapy of malignant tumours includes radical surgical resection, with adjunctive specific oncologic therapy such as irradiation and polychemotherapy.
 After tumour resection, irradiation therapy is applied to reduce the probability of relapse [1, 2, 3].
 A bone that has been irradiated does not have the same qualitative characteristics as an intact bone.
 The negative effect of X-rays on bone tissue, skin and mucosa leads to tissue hypoxia and a decrease in the number of cellular elements [3, 4, 5].
 In soft tissues, they cause wounds that are difficult to heal and compromise circulation.
 The success of implant therapy in such tissue depends on several factors: the quality of the bone, the blood supply to the bone tissue, as well as the number and preservation of the cellular elements of the bone [1, 2, 3].
-Irradiated bone has reduced the proliferation of bone marrow, collagen, periosteal and endosteal cells.
+The proliferation of bone marrow, collagen, periosteal and endosteal cells is reduced in irradiated bones.
 All this makes osseointegration difficult.
-A hyperbaric chamber significantly helps osseointegration in irradiated tissue.
-Some authors advise implantation in an irradiated area after 4-6 months after the completion of radiation therapy, although many studies show good results even after the immediate implantation.
-Sometimes due to the high dose and frequency of radiation, osteoradionecrosis occurs [5, 6, 7].
+Hyperbaric oxygen therapy (HBOT) helps significantly with osseointegration in irradiated tissue.
+Some authors advise implantation in an irradiated area 4-6 months after the completion of radiation therapy, although many studies show good results even after immediate implantation.
+Sometimes, due to the high dose and frequency of radiation, osteoradionecrosis occurs [5, 6, 7].
 The bones around the orbital cavity are the most prone to radiation damage.
-The effect of radiation dose is expressed as the "cumulative radiation effect" CRE.
+The effect of radiation dose is expressed as the

+"cumulative radiation effect" (CRE).
 A statistically significant dose of radiation for implant failure is 50 Gy and more [8, 9].